As I approached the subject of heartburn, I thought, “Hah! Heartburn! There must be a thousand mother-in-law’s-cooking jokes I can use.”

 - Apple cider vinegar (a tablespoon) mixed with honey and water is believed by some to alleviate heartburn symptoms.
 There’s not much research that says this is so.

 - Try a cup of warm ginger tea.
 There’s no evidence that confirms it works on acid reflux, but it may have a calming effect on your digestion.
 Be sure the ginger tea contains no caffeine.
+And many people find it’s a good idea to avoid drinking anything for at least a couple of hours before bed time.

 - Probiotic supplements.
 You can get probiotics in yogurt.
 Or buy a supplement.
 Some researchers have theorized that daily use of a supplement can make the lining of the gastrointestinal tract stronger, thereby protecting it from bacteria and excess acid.